Facebook shares pressured by Zynga ahead of results

 NEW YORK Facebook shares tumbled ahead of its first quarterly results announcement as a public company on Thursday, hurt by a weak quarterly report and a grim outlook from online game developer Zynga.

-Facebook Inc shares dropped 7 percent to $27.65 in premarket trading while Zynga Inc slumped 40 percent to $3.04 - the two most heavily traded stocks before the bell on Nasdaq.
+Facebook Inc (FB.O) shares dropped 7 percent to $27.65 in premarket trading while Zynga Inc (ZNGA.O) slumped 40 percent to $3.04 - the two most heavily traded stocks before the bell on Nasdaq.

 "Considering that Zynga was a recent IPO, it's another black eye for Wall Street.
 You bring up an IPO and you get burnt again and again," said Joe Saluzzi, co-founder of Themis Trading LLC in Chatham, New Jersey.